orkes-io/docs/docs/integrations/ai-llm/aws-bedrock-titan.md

+---
+slug: "/integrations/ai-llm/aws-bedrock-titan"
+description: "Learn how to integrate AWS Bedrock Titan with your Orkes Conductor cluster."
+---

 # Integrating with AWS Bedrock Titan in Orkes Conductor

 To effectively utilize AI and LLM tasks in Orkes Conductor, it's essential to integrate your Orkes Conductor cluster with the necessary AI and LLM models.